Chip Minemyer: Teachers make Black History Month promotion an 'in-depth' learning opportunity

 We received about 150 essays this year, roughly the same as in 2023, while posters jumped from 80 last year to more than 400 for 2024.

 Three entries in each age division will receive cash and plaques, with the winners to be announced Feb.
 17. A celebration to showcase the work will be held Feb.
-24 at Bottle Works Ethnic Arts Center in Johns-town's Cambria City neighborhood — where judges will be evaluating the entries this week to make their decisions.
+24 at Bottle Works in Johnstown's Cambria City neighborhood — where judges will be evaluating the entries this week to make their decisions.

-Bishop McCort students across multiple grades were very active in the essay portion of the contest — thanks to the efforts of Rice and her teaching colleagues, including Nicole Fratrich and Lorie Reagan.
+Bishop McCort students across multiple grades were very active in the essay portion of the contest — thanks to the efforts of Rice and her teaching colleagues, including Nicole Fratrich and Lorie Regan.

 "We don't know ahead of time what the specific essay prompt will be for the Tribune- Democrat's Black History Month essay contest, so we do our best to educate our students as fully and widely as possible," Rice said, "which we believe is rather successful as evidenced by the number of students who write and submit essays for the competition!"